kennizen/e-commerce-backend/README.md

 # E-Commerce Backend API's (Dummy)

-This repository represents an online ecommerce platform backend system solely made for the purpose of making frontend mockups and designs for generic use cases.
+This repository represents an online e-commerce platform backend system written in Go that is solely made to make frontend mockups and designs for generic use cases.
 This repository does not contain complex APIs but simple CRUD APIs as a base.

 ## Repository Features